Best Light Therapy Happy Lamps Reviews

 3. Size

 For the most part, light therapy research is based on light therapy lamps that have a surface area of approximately 1 ft by 1.5 ft.
-Most LED light therapy lamps being sold today are smaller than this.
+A 2024 bright light therapy study used a lamp that was even bigger: about 23" x 12" (but it was only 5000 lux).

 While people are having positive results with sizes smaller than those used in the research, be cautious about going too small.
 Light sources that are too small may not project a broad enough area to keep your eyes in range during use.